007revad/Synology_HDD_db/my-other-scripts.md

  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; [Back to Contents](#contents)

-### Other Synology scripts
+### Other Synology scripts and packages

 - **<a href="https://github.com/007revad/Synology_Ookla_Speedtest">Synology Ookla Speedtest</a>**
-  - Synology package to install Ookla Speedtest and run it in a GUI.
+  - Synology DSM 7 package to install Ookla Speedtest and run it in a GUI to test your internet speed.

+- **<a href="https://github.com/007revad/Synology_Open_Speedtest">Synology Open Speedtest</a>**
+  - Synology DSM 7 package to install OpenSpeedtest and run it in a GUI to test your LAN speed.

 - **<a href="https://github.com/007revad/Synology_app_mover">Synology app mover</a>**
   - Easily move Synology packages from one volume to another volume.